 The CAS requires the completion of 40 credit hours.
 Eight of these credit hours are spent on developing a final degree project in conjunction with the student's CAS advisor.
 Course selection and project planning are dependent upon the student’s professional and academic interests and goals.

-Each student must work with his/her CAS advisor(s) to craft a coherent course of study that meets the student's interests, integrates courses across categories, and satisfies the CAS-DL program's requirements.
+Each student must work with the CAS advisor(s) to craft a coherent course of study that meets the student's interests, integrates courses across categories, and satisfies the program's requirements.

 Other Course Options

 Practicum (IS 591)

 The Practicum is a professional field experience program designed to provide the student with the opportunity to work in a professional environment under the supervision of an experienced librarian or information professional with the guidance of a faculty member.
 This opportunity allows students to integrate the theory and knowledge of course content with the application of principles and practices in a work environment, including these specific objectives:

 - Gain practical experience based on the understanding and application of theoretical knowledge

 - Observe the analysis of and solutions to problems arising in professional work settings

 - Interact with colleagues in a professional work environment

 - Participate in a representative range of professional activities in the work setting